 Its interior, high ceilings give it a grandiose feel and loads of antiques add to its charm.
 The historic manor can also be rented out for weddings and events.
 (Be sure to reach out to me if you need a wedding photographer – I know a great one.)

 Things to Do in Warrenton

-They have rotating seasonal flavors (and about 16 total, at any given time) so there’s a reason to return again and again even if you don’t live in town.
+They have rotating flavors so there’s a reason to return again and again.

 Eat at the Hardware Cafe

 The Hardware Cafe is a cute casual eatery on Main Street.
 It’s very warm and cozy inside with dark-colored wood floors, walls and shelves.
 We can only guess they are the restored shelves from its past life as a hardware shop that opened in 1907.